saegewerk/pufferApi/README.md

 # pufferApi
 An API Gateway/Proxy, has cache with scheduler options

-Made to run in google app engine as an api proxy for airtable

-Hides Apikey from clients, only GET is supported
+Only GET is supported

-# Granular control over caching
+Granular control over caching

 ## TODO
 - Cache